Can you also produce ring spun yarns from Recover™ fiber?

 Lead times for RColorBlend custom colors require an additional 1-2 weeks, depending on how fast the color development and confirmation can be done.

-- Recover™ creates high quality recycled fibers from the three categories of textile waste at scale (post-industrial, pre-consumer and post-consumer textile waste).
+Recover™ produces, at scale, high-quality recycled fibers from the three categories of textile waste (post-industrial, pre-consumer and post-consumer textile waste).

 Material that has been reprocessed from recovered material by means of a manufacturing process and made into a final product or into a component for incorporation into goods or services.